Abiaselli/potential-bassoon/README.md

 I will include the parquet to json converter i used to convert them, by selecting only the "messages" column.

 To load a dataset, leave "chunked dataset" unchecked, have the .json or .jsons you want to use alone in a folder, and press "select dataset directory" and select the folder.
 Press "load dataset" to load it.
 Then, check the "use chunked datset" checkbox, and press "select/create tokenized data" and choose no when asked to use existing tokenized data.
 Create a new folder for the chunked dataset files, and select that folder.
-Then, you can press start training after adjusting your parameters and loading your model and tokenizer.
+Then, you have to press "load dataset" and click on the folder with the chunked file.
+Then you can press start training after adjusting your parameters and loading your model and tokenizer.
 Note: when pressing stop training, it will have a second dialog box pop up when it actually stops after the current batch is completed so you can save a model if you stop mid training.

 I hope to add on to this and improve it over time.